Belmont - Gumdale

 Belmont - Gumdale is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Belmont - Gumdale's population was approximately 7,903 as of November 2025, according to AreaSearch's analysis.
-This figure represents an increase of 353 people since the 2021 Census, which reported a population of 7,550.
-The growth is inferred from ABS data showing an estimated resident population of 7,903 in June 2024 and an additional 15 validated new addresses since the Census date.
-This results in a population density ratio of 238 persons per square kilometer.
-Belmont - Gumdale's 4.7% growth rate since the 2021 census exceeded that of its SA3 area, indicating it as a region leader in growth during this period.
-Overseas migration contributed approximately 64.7% of overall population gains recently.
+Belmont - Gumdale's population was around 7,915 as of February 2026, according to AreaSearch's analysis.
+This figure represents an increase of 365 people since the 2021 Census, which reported a population of 7,550.
+The growth is inferred from ABS estimates: 7,903 in June 2024 and additional validated new addresses since the Census date.
+This results in a density ratio of 239 persons per square kilometer.
+Belmont - Gumdale's 4.8% population growth since the census is comparable to its SA3 area's growth rate of 4.9%.
+Overseas migration contributed approximately 64.7% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-Looking ahead, population trends suggest a decline overall by 2041.
-The area's population is projected to decrease by 306 persons by this year according to current methodology.
-However, specific age cohorts are expected to grow, notably the 75 to 84 age group, which is projected to expand by 303 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections released in 2023, based on 2022 data.
+Future population trends indicate a decline of 306 persons by 2041, with specific age cohorts expected to grow.
+Notably, the 75 to 84 age group is projected to expand by 303 people over this period.

 Frequently Asked Questions - Population